awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 ![\[Diagram for scenario 3: VPC with public and private subnets and VPN access\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/Case3_Diagram.png)

 **Important**
-For this scenario, the* [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)* describes what your network administrator needs to do to configure the Amazon VPC customer gateway on your side of the VPN connection\.
+For this scenario, the* [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)* describes what your network administrator needs to do to configure the Amazon VPC customer gateway on your side of the Site\-to\-Site VPN connection\.

 The configuration for this scenario includes the following:
 + A virtual private cloud \(VPC\) with a size /16 IPv4 CIDR \(example: 10\.0\.0\.0/16\)\.
 This provides 65,536 private IPv4 addresses\.
 + A public subnet with a size /24 IPv4 CIDR \(example: 10\.0\.0\.0/24\)\.
 This provides 256 private IPv4 addresses\.
 A public subnet is a subnet that's associated with a route table that has a route to an Internet gateway\.
 + A VPN\-only subnet with a size /24 IPv4 CIDR \(example: 10\.0\.1\.0/24\)\.
 This provides 256 private IPv4 addresses\.
 + An Internet gateway\.
 This connects the VPC to the Internet and to other AWS products\.
-+ A VPN connection between your VPC and your network\.
-The VPN connection consists of a virtual private gateway located on the Amazon side of the VPN connection and a customer gateway located on your side of the VPN connection\.
++ A Site\-to\-Site VPN connection between your VPC and your network\.
+The Site\-to\-Site VPN connection consists of a virtual private gateway located on the Amazon side of the Site\-to\-Site VPN connection and a customer gateway located on your side of the Site\-to\-Site VPN connection\.
 + Instances with private IPv4 addresses in the subnet range \(examples: 10\.0\.0\.5 and 10\.0\.1\.5\), which enables the instances to communicate with each other and other instances in the VPC\.
 + Instances in the public subnet with Elastic IP addresses \(example: 198\.51\.100\.1\), which are public IPv4 addresses that enable them to be reached from the Internet\.
 The instances can have public IPv4 addresses assigned at launch instead of Elastic IP addresses\.
 Instances in the VPN\-only subnet are back\-end servers that don't need to accept incoming traffic from the Internet, but can send and receive traffic from your network\.
 + A custom route table associated with the public subnet\.
 This route table contains an entry that enables instances in the subnet to communicate with other instances in the VPC, and an entry that enables instances in the subnet to communicate directly with the Internet\.
 + The main route table associated with the VPN\-only subnet\.
 The route table contains an entry that enables instances in the subnet to communicate with other instances in the VPC, and an entry that enables instances in the subnet to communicate directly with your network\.

 For more information about subnets, see [VPCs and Subnets](VPC_Subnets.md) and [IP Addressing in Your VPC](vpc-ip-addressing.md)\.
 For more information about Internet gateways, see [Internet Gateways](VPC_Internet_Gateway.md)\.
-For more information about your VPN connection, see [AWS Managed VPN Connections](VPC_VPN.md)\.
+For more information about your AWS Site\-to\-Site VPN connection, see [What is AWS Site\-to\-Site VPN?](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) in the *AWS Site\-to\-Site VPN User Guide*\.
 For more information about configuring a customer gateway, see the *[Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)*\.

 ### Overview for IPv6<a name="vpc-scenario-3-overview-ipv6"></a>